Upcoming Coyote Presentations by Chris Schadler The Real Eastern Coyote

 Support HB 442, the Coyote Protection Bill!

-UPDATE February 15, 2019 – We were informed today that our coyote bill will not be voted on in the Full House of Representatives until February 27 but please contact your Reps as soon as you can.
+UPDATE March 4 – Our coyote bill will not be voted on in the Full House of Representatives no sooner than March 20 so please contact your Reps as soon as you can.
 Call them and then follow-up with an email.
 If enough of us contact our Reps we can get a positive outcome for coyotes.

 The Executive Session was held for our coyotes on February 5.
 The 20 member Fish and Game and Marine Resources (FGMR) committee voted 14-6 inexpedient to legislate.
 Not good, but not unexpected.
 It is Not a good committee for animals and Never has been.
 We still have a chance to pass the bill in the Full House of Representatives.
 Please contact your Representatives now and ask them to Support HB 442 by voting No on the ITL.
 The full house vote will be in Feb 27 so please contact them before then.
 Phone calls are best.
 If you email make sure to use your full name and address so they know you are a constituent.